Exploring the Interior Structure and Mode of Tidal Heating in Enceladus: Introduction and Background

-It remains unknown whether tidal dissipation primarily occurs in Enceladus's core or ice shell.
+It remains unknown whether tidal dissipation occurs mainly in Enceladus's core or ice shell.
 Distinguishing between the existing end-member scenarios is vital for assessing Enceladus's sustained habitability \citep[e.g.,][]{PlanetaryDecadal2023, cockell_etal24}.
-A tidally active core can facilitate hydrothermal activity at the bottom of the ocean and the continuous contact between water and fresh rock, potentially supporting the chemical reactions necessary for life to develop and evolve over geological timescales \citep{vance_etal2007,hsu_etal15, choblet_etal17}.
-Therefore, a comprehensive description of the global heat budget allows the distinction between a primordial and a present-day hydrothermal source of organics, volatiles, and nanosilica materials in the plumes \citep{vance_etal2007,hsu_etal15,choblet_etal17}.
-Studies have considered viscous dissipation in the ice shell as the mechanism of maintaining the global ocean \citep{robertsNimmo08, shoji_etal13, bvehounkova_etal15, efroimsky18, kangFlierl2020}.
-These models require a mean viscosity of $\eta_{shell}\approx10^{13-15}$~Pa.s which is lower than the estimated ice viscosity at the temperatures in Enceladus.
-Alternative studies propose dissipation in water-filled fractures \citep{kiterubin16}, in the ocean \citep{tyler20}, or in a highly porous and dissipative rocky core with a very low effective viscosity \citep{roberts15,choblet_etal17, neumannKruse_19, souvcek_etal19, liao_etal20, ayguncadek2023}.
+A tidally active core can drive hydrothermal activity at the bottom of the ocean and the continuous contact between water and fresh rock, potentially supporting the chemical reactions necessary for life to develop and evolve over geological timescales \citep{vance_etal2007,hsu_etal15, choblet_etal17}.
+A comprehensive description of the global heat budget would make it possible to distinguish between a primordial and a present-day hydrothermal source of organics, volatiles, and nanosilica materials in the plumes.
+Studies have considered viscous dissipation in the ice shell as the mechanism to maintain the global ocean \citep[e.g.][]{robertsNimmo08, shoji_etal13, efroimsky18, kangFlierl2020}.
+These models require a mean viscosity of $\eta_{shell}\approx10^{13-15}$~Pa.s which is significantly lower than the estimated ice viscosity at the temperatures expected in the outer shell of Enceladus \citep[e.g.][]{GoldsbyKohlstedt01}.
+Alternative studies propose dissipation in water-filled fractures \citep{kiterubin16} or in a highly porous and dissipative rocky core with a very low effective viscosity \citep{roberts15,choblet_etal17, souvcek_etal19, liao_etal20, rovira_etal22, ayguncadek2023}.
+Dissipation due to resonance effects in the ocean has also been proposed \citep{tyler20}, but was found incompatible with the estimated shell and ocean thicknesses \citep{hayMatsuyama17, matsuyama_etal18}.